rishu110067/Library-Management-System/README.md

 # Library-Managememt-System
-Using various data structures and algorithms to ease the process of managing a library.
+It is a Menu-Driven Runtime Program that uses various Data Structures and Algorithms to ease the process of managing a library.

 ## Features:
 ### 1. Add a book